 Space heating is provided by a gas fired system of radiators throughout.
-The system is fired by the 'Ariston' combi boiler which is located in the kitchen.
+The system is fired by the "Worcester" boiler which is located within an upstairs bedroom.
+There is also an electric night store on the first floor landing however, I cannot confirm if this is still in operation and any incoming purchaser should fully satisfy themselves in that regard.